rolfbecker/MIE_2.02_GeoInfo_WS2021/gi0301_ALS_DTM_NRW/README.md

 # Digital Terrain Model

 In this activity we cover the topic "Digital Terrain Models (DTM)" using the example of the official DTM provided by our federal state of Nordrhein-Westfalen (NRW).
-The DTM is derived from Airborne Laser Scanning.
+The DTM is derived from Airborne Laser Scanning (ALS).
+A good introduction to ALS is given by Petteri Packalén, University of Joensuu, Faculty of Forestry: ("Introduction to Lidar and Airborne Laser Scanning")[https://slideplayer.com/slide/10386286/].

 Browse the data archive providing Airborne Laser Scan data of the Federal State of Nordrhein-Westfalen.